House of York: Defeat of the House of York

 Though the House of Lancaster's claimants were now the Royal Houses of Portugal and Castile through the Duke of Lancaster's two legitimate daughters, who had married into those houses, Henry Tudor, a descendant of the Beauforts, a legitimized branch of the House of Lancaster put forward his claim.
 Furthermore, some Edwardian loyalists were undeniably opposed to Richard, dividing his Yorkist power base.
 A coup attempt failed in late 1483, but in 1485 Richard met Henry Tudor at the battle of Bosworth Field.
 During the battle, some of Richard's important supporters switched sides or withheld their retainers from the field.
 Richard himself was killed.
 He was the last of the Plantagenet kings, as well as the last English king to die in battle.

 Henry Tudor declared himself king, took Elizabeth of York, eldest child of Edward IV, as his wife, claiming to have united the surviving houses of York and Lancaster, and acceded to the throne as Henry VII, founder of the Tudor dynasty which reigned until 1603.

 Later claimants

-The de la Pole family were sometimes suggested as heirs to the Yorkist cause, but Henry Tudor and his son Henry VIII of England efficiently suppressed all such opposition.

-Another Yorkist branch descends from George Plantagenet, 1st Duke of Clarence, and younger brother of Edward IV.
-The heir to this branch is the Earl of Loudoun, currently Simon Abney-Hastings.
-There was in Edward IV's reign a suspicion that this king was illegitimate.
-In 2004, the British TV station Channel 4 revived the George branch's claim as "Britain's Real Monarch".
-The Earls of Loudoun would then, at least, be the heirs to the Yorkists, but not to the British crown, as wrongly suggested by the programme, which is inherited in accordance with the 1701 Act of Settlement.
-Prior to 1701, the English (and later British) crowns were not automatically inherited by right.
+At the point Henry VII of England seized the throne there were eighteen Plantagenet descendants who might today be thought to have a stronger hereditary claim.
+By 1510 this number increased with the birth of sixteen Yorkist children.
+However, Henry VII married Elizabeth of York the eldest daughter of Edward IV.
+This made their children his cognatic heirs.
+Margaret of York, Duchess of Burgundy—Edward's sister—and members of the de la Pole family—children of Edward's sister Elizabeth and John de la Pole, 2nd Duke of Suffolk— continued in attempts to restore a Yorkist line.
+Margaret's nephew Edward, Earl of Warwick, the son of her brother George, was imprisoned in the Tower of London, but in 1487 Margaret financed a rebellion led by Lambert Simnel pretending to be Warwick, or "Edward VI".
+John de la Pole, 1st Earl of Lincoln, joined the revolt and was killed in the suppression of the uprising at the Battle of Stoke Field in 1487.
+Warwick was implicated in further failed invasions supported by Margaret by Perkin Warbeck claiming to be Edward IV's son Richard of Shrewsbury and executed on 28 November 1499.
+With this both the houses of Plantagenet and York went extinct in the legitimate male line.